okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-dashboard/index.md

 ### Overview pane

 The Overview pane provides a summary of the data use for the specified endpoint.
-The following information on data use is displayed:
+The following information on data use appears:

 * Rate Limit: The rate limit for this endpoint per minute for your org.
 If the traffic hits the rate limit for your org, the system triggers a rate limit violation.
 * Latest Utilization: The latest use of the endpoint, which includes the endpoint and its sub-endpoints, as of the specified time